tuobangli/author_ber3/README.md

 # author_ber3
-try to apply visa to Japan.
+try to apply visa to Australia, 10.